quicwg/base-drafts/draft-ietf-quic-http.md

 wire, data is framed into QUIC STREAM frames, but this framing is invisible to the HTTP framing layer.
 The transport layer buffers and orders received QUIC STREAM frames, exposing the data contained within as a reliable byte stream to the application.
-Although QUIC permits out-of-order delivery within a stream HTTP/3 does not make use of this feature.
+Although QUIC permits out-of-order delivery within a stream, HTTP/3 does not make use of this feature.

 QUIC streams can be either unidirectional, carrying data only from initiator to